This is a guide for the inaugural Saudi Cup Festival. You will know:

 Have a look:

 For the very first time, Riyadh is hosting a G1 race at the King Abdulaziz race track, the Saudi Cup.
-The inaugural run has some of the best runners in the world, as a result of the highest purse in all horse racing competitions, standing at a staggering $20 million ($10 million for the winner).
+The inaugural run has some of the best runners in the world, as a result of the highest purse in all horse racing competitions, standing at a staggering $30.5 million ($15.5 million for the winner).
+In 2020 the Saudi Cup purse was $20.5 million.

 Most of the runners, such as McKinzie, competed in the Breeder’s Cup and will participate in the Dubai World Cup.
 There’s a total of 8 races, with the primary ones being the Saudi Cup, and the Turf Handicap.
 The cup is a dirt race on 1800m distance (9 furlongs) for thoroughbreds 4 years old and older.